sagemath/sagewiki_to_gh-2022-10-10/days110.md

  * '''Video conferencing''': We will primarily be using Zoom and [[https://bigbluebutton.org/|BigBlueButton]] (BBB; see [[https://en.wikipedia.org/wiki/BigBlueButton|Wikipedia page]]; [[https://bigbluebutton.org/open-source-license/|license]]) (with BBB servers at Orsay and/or other French institutions).
 However, other software such as Google Meet can also be used.

-   * Details, schedule, how to access: will be announced on the Zulip stream.
+   * Details, how to access: will be announced on the Zulip stream.

+== Schedule ==

+A preliminary schedule can be found on [[https://researchseminars.org/seminar/SageDays110|researchseminars.org]].

 == Speakers ==